brendanberg/L/introduction.md

 Lists are a sequence type in __L__.
 They are represented as comma separated values enclosed in square brackets.
 Note that while the hexadecimal numeric literal is converted into the canonical base 10 equivalent, the identifier `blub` has not been evaluated.
 In __L__, identifiers are not evaluated until their value is explicitly requested.

 	> = [3 : 7]
-	[3, 4, 5, 6, 7]
+	[3, 4, 5, 6]

 	> = [1 : 10 \ 2]
 	[1, 3, 5, 7, 9]

 	> = [5 : 0]
-	[5, 4, 3, 2, 1, 0]
+	[5, 4, 3, 2, 1]

 	> = [60 : 1 \ 10]
 	[60, 50, 40, 30, 20, 10]

 Range literals are shorthand for numeric lists.
-They take a lower bound, an upper bound and an optional stride.
-Bounds are inclusive, and in the case that the lower bound is greater than the upper bound, the resulting list is in descending order. __L__ uses the backslash character to designate the stride of the list.
+They take a start value, a stop value and an optional stride.
+The resulting list is an arithmetic progression of integers from the start value up to, but not including the stop value.
+In the case that the lower bound is greater than the upper bound, the resulting list is in descending order. __L__ uses the backslash character to designate the stride of the list.
 An easy mnemonic for this syntax is "from x to y counting by z".
 For more complex list generation, see examples using the `map` and `filter` functions on sequence types.

 	> "Hello, world!"
 	'Hello, world!'